voidranjer/openfin/README.md

 # OpenFin – Finance Data Importer

-A privacy-first browser extension that captures transactions from online banking sessions and categorize them based on user defined rules using an LLM.
+A local-first browser extension that captures transactions from online banking sessions and categorize them based on user defined rules using an LLM.

 ![Preview](docs/preview.png)